PrestaShop/prestashop.github.io/news/_posts/2019-21-01-resilient-php-applications.md

  - 1.7
 ---

-Using an extensible e-commerce platform like PrestaShop is awesome for both developers and e-merchants.
-Relying on an open source project with the possibility to add themes and plugins available in the store allows every business to create a shop that fits their needs.

-But, no matter how well designed is your project and how many tests you have, at some point your website can become unavailable.
+No matter how well designed is your project and how many tests you have, at some point your website can become unavailable.

 This can be because of your database, or calls to third party services are unavailable (e.g: payment methods API, PrestaShop REST API to retrieve modules information, synchronization with an ERP, automatisation of warehouse & logistic, ...)